A checkerboard cake is impresseive and tasty. Try your hand at making one with a few simple steps using concentric cake rings.

-- There will be 8 cups of batter total– transfer half of it to another bowl.
-Stir in 1/3 cup sprinkles into half and the food coloring into the other half.
+- There will be 8 cups of batter total -- transfer half of it to another bowl.
+Stir in the food coloring (one blue, one red) into each bowl.
 Pour/spread batter evenly into prepared cake pans.

 - Bake for around 24-25 minutes or until the cakes are baked through.
 To test for doneness, insert a toothpick into the center of the cake.
 If it comes out clean, it is done.
 Allow cakes to cool completely in the pans set on a wire rack.
 The cakes must be completely cool before frosting and assembling.

-- Using a 6-inch round cookie cutter (it’s large!), cut a circle into each cooled cake.
+- Trim cake tops to level them.
+Using a 6-inch round cookie cutter (it's large!), cut a circle into each cooled cake.
 Using a 3-inch round cookie cutter, cut a circle out of the 6-inch circle.
-You will have 4 3-inch circles, 4 6-inch circles (the outlines), and 4 9-inch circles (which are just a thin outline of cake since the centers are missing).
+You will have four 3-inch circles, four 6-inch circles (the outlines), and four 9-inch circles (which are just a thin outline of cake since the centers are missing).

-- Make the frosting: In a large bowl using a hand-held mixer or stand mixer fitted with a whisk or paddle attachment, beat the butter on medium speed until creamy – about 2 minutes.
-Add confectioners’ sugar, cream, vanilla extract, and salt with the mixer running on low.
+- For the frosting: In a large bowl using a stand mixer fitted with a paddle attachment (or a handheld mixer), beat the butter on medium speed until creamy, about 2 minutes.
+Add powdered sugar, cream, vanilla extract, and salt with the mixer running on low.
 Increase to high speed and beat for 3 full minutes.
-Add more confectioners’ sugar if frosting is too thin, more cream if frosting is too thick, or a pinch more of salt if frosting is way too sweet.
+Add more powdered sugar if frosting is too thin, more cream if frosting is too thick, or a pinch more of salt if frosting is too sweet.

 - Assemble the cake: Place one blue 9-inch outline of cake onto a serving plate or cake stand.
-Fill with a funfetti 6-inch circle, then a blue circle.
+Fill with a red 6-inch circle, then a blue circle.
 Spread frosting evenly on top.
-Repeat with next layer: 9-inch funfetti filled with 6-inch blue then 3-inch funfetti.
+Repeat with next layer: 9-inch red filled with 6-inch blue then 3-inch red.
 Spread frosting evenly on top.
 Repeat next 2 layers.
 Spread the remaining frosting all over the top and sides.
-Decorate top and sides of cake with extra sprinkles, if desired.
+Decorate top and sides of cake as desired.